epics-base/pvxs/documentation/client.rst

 Conventionally, the two ways this may be done is to provide a mask to limit the (sub)fields for which data is returned.
 Secondly, to provide certain well-known options to modify the operation.

-the pvRequest conditions may be specified in three ways through the methods of `pvxs::client::detail::CommonBuilder` exposed through the individual \*Builder types.
+The pvRequest conditions may be specified in three ways through the methods of `pvxs::client::detail::CommonBuilder` exposed through the individual \*Builder types.

 Programatic